studersi/test-4/tutorial-4/README.md

 .getssl/christian-folini.ch/getssl.cfg
 ```

 Before we can call for the creation of a certificate, it is important to edit the two `getssl.cfg` files a bit.
 First the base configuration in the file `.getssl/getssl.cfg`.
 In this file, you need to know that _Let's Encrypt_ runs a test certificate authority at the URL `https://acme-staging.api.letsencrypt.org` where you can check your setup - and then the real certificate authority which creates the official certificates.
-It is useful to create your setup with the test CA first and then, when the paths are correct and the validation worked, enable the official CA at `https://acme-v01.api.letsencrypt.org`.
+It is useful to create your setup with the test CA first and then, when the paths are correct and the validation has worked, enable the official CA at `https://acme-v01.api.letsencrypt.org`.
 In `.getssl/getssl.cfg`, the test CA is active by default.
-At the start, there is not really much to do; entering a correct address for `ACCOUNT_EMAIL` sounds good, though.
+At the beginning, there is not really much to do; entering a correct address for `ACCOUNT_EMAIL` sounds good, though.

-Let's move on to the configuration file of the domain `.getssl/christian-folini.ch/getssl.cfg`.
+Let's move on to the configuration file for the domain `.getssl/christian-folini.ch/getssl.cfg`.
 Here, we check the value for `SANS`.
 I suspect this means `Subject Alternative NameS` and defines additional host names - or in the CA language `Subject-Names`, which will be added to the certificate.
 In the case of the domain `christian-folini.ch` we expect `SANS=www.christian-folini.ch`, which really is a different hostname which needs to be declared separately.
 Most of the other values are commented out, which means that the values, defined in the main configuration file, will be inherited and we do not have to set them.
 An important value has to be set though: `acl`.
 For our tutorial, I am setting it as follows:

 ```bash
 acl='/apache/htdocs/.well-known/acme-challenge'